wizdmio/wizdm/apps/wizdm/src/assets/docs/terms-en.md

 # Terms & Conditions - *Full*

-These are meant to be the full terms and conditions of wizdm...
+These are meant to be the full terms and conditions of wizdm... [short version](#terms-conditions-summary).

 ## Liability